stuarthayhurst/kernel-notify/README.md

 # kernel-notify
  - A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest
- - Updating and removing the kernel is supported on Debian based systems
+ - Updating and removing the kernel is supported on Debian based systems, kernel removal is supported on rpm based systems
- - If the program is broken, please file a bug report under [Issues](https://github.com/Dragon8oy/kernel-notify/issues "Issues")
+ - If you have an issue, please file a bug report under [Issues](https://github.com/Dragon8oy/kernel-notify/issues "Issues")

 ## Installation:
  * Run `./install.sh`
  - ### OR:
- * Run `dpkg --build debian`
+ * Run `./install.sh -b`
- * Run `sudo dpkg -i debian.deb`
+ * Run `sudo dpkg -i kernel-notify-x.x_all.deb` / `sudo rpm -i kernel-notify-x.x_all.rpm`
  - ### OR:
- * Download the latest .deb from the Releases page
+ * Download the latest .deb / .rpm from the Releases page
- * Run `sudo dpkg -i kernel-notify-x.x_all.deb`
+ * Run `sudo dpkg -i kernel-notify-x.x_all.deb` / `sudo rpm -i kernel-notify-x.x_all.rpm`

 ## Packaging:
- * `dpkg --build debian`
+ * Run `./install.sh -b`

 ## Updating:
- * `kernel-notify -u`
+ * Run `kernel-notify -u`
  - WARNING: Config will be reset after an update
  - If the config has changed, the old and new configs will be displayed during the update so you can re-apply configs or can be displayed any time with `kernel-notify -l`